mltbnz/awesome-bikeprojects/README.md

 * [Radmesser](https://interaktiv.tagesspiegel.de/radmesser/index.html) - The Tagesspiegel, together with physicists, experts in artificial intelligence and designers, has developed its own sensor to find out how close car and bicycle drivers are in Berlin's city traffic.
 * [fixmyberlin](https://fixmyberlin.de/planungen) - The Berlin-based FixMyBerlin project analyzes all major roads in the city according to their cycling infrastructure.
 And keep track of where construction projects are really being implemented.
+* [Fahrradwetter](https://github.com/ulid000/Fahrradwetter) - A script that checks the rain radar to give you a forecast if you should ride the bike today.